cjoakim/CosmosAIGraph/impl/docs/understanding_the_code.md

 the application for all configuration values.
 "Hard-coding" of these values is generally not done in this codebase.
-It is a goal of this reference implementation to expose as much functionality via configuration and environment variables as possible.
+It is a goal of this reference implementation to expose as much functionality via configuration and **environment variables** as possible.
+See this class for the complete list of environment variables used by this solution, they all begin with **CAIG_**.

 **ConfigService** uses **environment variables** and this is well-suited for **Docker** containerized applications that are deployed to environments such as